mattmakai/fullstackpython.com/content/pages/04-web-development/03-flask.markdown

 ### Flask project templates
+Flask's wide array of extension libraries comes at the cost of having a more complicated project setup.
+The following project templates provide a starter base that you can either use for your own applications or just learn various ways to structure your code.

 * Use the
   [Flask App Engine Template](https://github.com/kamalgill/flask-appengine-template) for getting set up on Google App Engine with Flask.